Rap Devil

 "Rap Devil" is a diss track performed by American rapper Machine Gun Kelly.
-The song is aimed at American rapper Eminem.
+It is aimed at rapper Eminem.
 The song was produced by Ronny J and Nils.
-It was released on September 3, 2018, by Bad Boy Records and Interscope Records, as a single from the rapper's second extended play Binge.
+It was released on September 3, 2018, by Bad Boy Records and Interscope Records as a single from Kelly's second extended play, Binge.
 The song's title is a play on Eminem's "Rap God", and is his response to Eminem's song "Not Alike".

-It peaked at number 13 on the Billboard Hot 100 singles chart in the United States.
-It also peaked at number 1 on the US iTunes Chart.
+"Rap Devil" peaked at number 13 on the Billboard Hot 100 singles chart in the United States; "Killshot" was Eminem's response.

 Background and release

 In 2012, Machine Gun Kelly tweeted about Eminem's daughter, Hailie Mathers: "Ok, so I just saw a picture of Eminem's daughter... and I have to say, she is hot as fuck, in the most respectful way possible cuz Em is king".
 At the time, Hailie was 16 years old and MGK was 22 years old.
 In an interview in 2015, MGK said about the tweet: "Pictures of [Hailie] had came out, and I'm like, what, 20 years old, 21 at the time?
 I said 'She's beautiful, but all respect due.
 Eminem is king.
 What's wrong with that?
 Is there a 15-year age gap where I'm a creep for that?
 I was 21, dawg.
 Certain people took it, and ran with it and hyped it up."
 In a 2018 interview, Machine Gun Kelly said he did not know how old Hailie was and had reacted after seeing a headline about her saying she was all grown up.
 Machine Gun Kelly claims that years ago, while he did not speak to Eminem directly, he did speak with Eminem's manager and agreed to delete the tweet.

 Eminem then banned him from going to Shade 45, a radio station owned by Eminem.
 MGK also collaborated on a song with Tech N9ne and allegedly sent subliminal insults towards Eminem.
 On August 31, 2018, Eminem released a surprise album, Kamikaze, on which he insulted several artists in multiple diss tracks, including the song "Not Alike", where he insulted MGK specifically.